-Description: Confirms that your SPOOL command, with -OPEN option, is successful and that the print request has been added to a spool queue.
+Confirms that your SPOOL command, with -OPEN option, is successful and that the print request has been added to a spool queue.
 Confirms the number of the file unit that has been opened.
+No action required.

-• Request nnn cancelled
+Request nnn cancelled

-Description: Confirms that your SPOOL command has successfully canceled a print request.
+Confirms that your SPOOL command has successfully canceled a print request.
+No action required.

-• Request nnn not found in spool queue
+Request nnn not found in spool queue

-Description: You have issued a SPOOL command to cancel or modify a print request, but the request could not be found in the queue.
+Message code 99.
+You have issued a SPOOL command to cancel or modify a print request, but the request could not be found in the queue.
 This could be because the file has already been printed.

-Suggested Action: If the printed output is not adequate, reissue the print request with the correct attributes and options.
+If the printed output is not adequate, reissue the print request with the correct attributes and options.

-• Restarted
+Restarted

-Description: Confirmation that printing has restarted.
+Confirmation that printing has restarted.
+No action required.